About ClaritySensors

 Our Mission

-To empower our customers’ systems with second generation, photon-counting, x-ray detectors with: industry leading diagnostic and spectral detail, at significantly lower x-ray doses with a more sustainable, scalable and cost-effective solution.
+To empower our customers’ systems with second-generation, photon-counting, X-ray detectors with: industry leading diagnostic and spectral detail, at significantly lower X-ray doses with a more sustainable, scalable and cost-effective manufacturing solution.

 Our Values